finleyjepson/FinleyJepson_T2A2/README.md

 Parameters:

-- `expense_id` (string): The ID of the expense to retrieve.
+- `expense_id` (Integer): The ID of the expense to retrieve.
 If not provided, all expenses will be retrieved.

 Returns: